 - With your hands, scoop about 1 TBS of batter, roll into a ball, and then flatten into a disc.

 - Dip disc into dusting sugar (cinnamon and sugar mixed together) and place sugar side up on the cookie sheet.
+Continue until all batter has been used.

 - Bake for 10 minutes.
 Remove from oven and let cool.